 The rationale behind this representation

-Besides from topographical distance and time, one can consider distance in terms of costs or psychological effort, as well summarized by the phenomenologist Otto Friedrich Bollnow:
+One can even consider distance in terms of costs or psychological effort, as suggested for instance by the phenomenologist Otto Friedrich Bollnow:

 How great is the concrete lived distance between a point on a wall of my home, to the point straight through on the other side of the wall in my neighbor’s home?